-- (a) The press of time will push you away from writing the tests. - (b) You will be tempted to get too creative when programming, thinking that some extension could be easily added - so why not.
+- (a) Time constraints will push you away from writing the tests. - (b) You will be tempted to get too creative when programming, thinking that some extension could be easily added.
+So why not?
 If what you do isn't needed, it is a waste of the customer's resources, complicates the code, and needs to be maintained in future. - (c) You will spend time in the coding process doing design without capturing your decisions in tests.
-You aren't saving time, as the thinking is the bulk of the time in any case.
+You aren't saving time, as the thinking process uses the bulk of your time in any case.